Introduction

 Is it worth getting an interest-only mortgage?

 An interest-only mortgage depends on your current financial circumstances and goals.
-They may be ideal for those seeking lower monthly payments with a solid plan in place for repayment at the end of their term; however, they can be risky without an established repayment strategy in place.
+It may be ideal for those seeking lower monthly payments with a solid repayment plan for the outstanding mortgage at the end of their term; however, it can be risky without an established repayment strategy.

 What are the requirements for an interest-only mortgage?